Tumbled Dumortierite in Quartz - Blue Quartz media thumbnails

 "Blue quartz" is macrocrystalline quartz with dumortierite inclusions; pure dumortierite is a compact, homogeneous blue mineral without a visible matrix.
 This selection is the version with quartz: the blue appears in veins and patches on a translucent white background, not as a uniform block.

 Yes.
-Small (18×14 mm) and large (30×15 mm) are cut from the same Brazilian material; the size of the final tumbled stone changes, but the composition and the range of blue tones are the same.
+Small (18×14 mm) and large (30×15 mm) are cut from the same Brazilian material; the size of the final tumbled stone changes, but the composition and range of blue tones are the same.

-Is it suitable for everyday rings?
+Is it suitable for daily wear rings?

 More about dumortierite: properties, meaning, and uses.
 See also: all tumbled stones · meditation stones.